 The collaborative relationship between attending physician and trainee in the delivery of patient care is at the core of this Program; the provision of high-quality patient care is the fundamental vehicle for teaching and learning of all the required competencies.
 Clinical training is augmented with weekly conferences used for review of intracardiac electrograms, journal club, didactic lectures and research meetings.
 Fellows are encouraged to participate in scholarly activities including publication of case reports, independent research and projects focused on quality improvement and patient safety.
 Each fellow also participates in a longitudinal ambulatory clinic with a weekly, supervised half-day session in which they learn and master outpatient arrhythmia management.

-Jonathan S. Silver, MD
+Program Director: Jonathan S. Silver, MD